LukePrior/blog/_posts/2022-05-24-sondehub-suggestions.md

 <h2>SondeHub Tracker</h2>

-The SondeHub Tracker is an online website where you can view live weather baloon launches across the world.
+The SondeHub Tracker is an online website where you can view live weather balloon launches across the world.

 The Tracker relies on the SondeHub database which consists of over 800 ground stations contributing live flight information to the database.